shehryarusman/RecyclerPro/README.md

 Technologies Used

 # Technologies Used
-BinthereRecycleThat is built with the following technologies:
+BinthereRecyclethat is built with the following technologies:

 - React.js for the frontend
 - Flask for the backend